 Chapel Worship Service is held every "Wonderful Wednesday" in our school sanctuary from 8:30 a.m. until 9:00 a.m.
-Due to COVID-19, no visitors are allowed in the building.
-However, our scholars will continue to teach us biblical lessons with their awesome teachers.
-WE F.L.E.C.S.!
+Our scholars will continue to teach us biblical lessons with their awesome teachers.
+We F.L.E.C.S.!
 That is, we demonstrate Faith, Leadership, Etiquette, Character and Service.
 Your children enjoy singing praise songs, learning about Jesus and exhibiting Christian character, conversation and conduct.